 Applicants to the M.P.P. should have, or be nearing completion of a bachelor’s degree.
 For the Ph.D. program, many successful applicants have a master’s degree or the equivalent, but applications to the Ph.D. program without a master’s degree are welcome.

-The department admits both full and part-time students.
+The school admits both full and part-time students.
 Classes are held once a week, at either 4:30 pm or 7:10 pm, allowing students who work full time to enroll in the program.

 Click here if you are interested in taking a course as a non-degree student.